 Fees for the class may be paid via direct deposit.
 Banking details will be supplied when you book into the class.
 An annual membership fee of $25 is also payable to the incorporated body.
 If you attend multiple branches, you need only pay the membership fee once.

-Further information regarding the programs taught at Stoccata Drummoyne can be found in the Stoccata Drummoyne Handbook.
+Further information regarding our branch and the programs taught at Stoccata Drummoyne can be found in the Stoccata Drummoyne Handbook.

 Contact Richard Cullinan for more information or to book into the class.